Flower of Queen: Plot

-Min-joon's younger half-brother is rich playboy Park Jae-joon.
+Min-joon's younger half-brother is a rich playboy Park Jae-joon.
 He is obedient to the wishes of his mother Hee-ra, who dotes on him and pressured him to enter medical school and become a plastic surgeon.
-She sets up a matchmaking blind date in Kaohsiung, Taiwan with her son and Seo Yoo-ra, the only daughter of doctor couple Seo In-chul and Choi Hye-jin.
+She sets up a matchmaking blind date in Kaohsiung, Taiwan with her son and Seo Yoo-ra, the only daughter of the doctor couple Seo In-chul and Choi Hye-jin.
 But instead Jae-joon meets Kang Yi-sol, who unbeknownst to him Yoo-ra had paid to take her place.
-He falls for Yi-sol instantly, then becomes bitter and disappointed upon learning the truth, and mistakenly assumes Yi-sol to be mercenary.
+He falls for Yi-sol instantly, then becomes bitter and disappointed upon learning the truth, and mistakenly assumes Yi-sol to be a mercenary.

 Kang Yi-Sol had a happy and loving upbringing in Taiwan despite her poverty.
 Nursing a broken heart after her short, failed relationship with Jae-joon, she flies to Korea to attend her grandmother's funeral.
 While going through her grandmother's belongings, Yi-sol learns that the woman who raised her, Gu Yang-soon, is not her biological mother.
 She tracks down her biological father, who turns out to be Yoo-ra's father Seo In-chul, but he wants nothing to do with her.
 As she does further digging into the past, Yi-sol comes ever closer to finding out that the biological mother who abandoned her is none other than Rena Jung.